wplandingkit/docs/php-api.md

 $domain->root()->redirects_to( 'http://somesite.com', '302' );
 ```

-For more information about managing root mappings, see [working with the root mapping](wplk_domain.md#working-with-the-root-mapping).
+For more information about managing root mappings, see [WPLK_Domain > Working with the root mapping](wplk_domain.md#working-with-the-root-mapping).

 ### Controlling fallback behaviour on a domain